Christine Hurley

 What advice would you give to young women entering your industry?

-My advice to young women entering the industry is to invest in certifications that provide practical, transferable skills—particularly the PMP.
-In many cases, it can open more doors than a master’s degree, especially early in your career.
-Project management is incredibly versatile and applies across industries, whether you're working with Lean, Lean Six Sigma, or Agile methodologies.
-Personally, earning my Lean Six Sigma Black Belt was a game-changer, and I'm now exploring Agile certification to further expand my toolkit.
-Just as important is learning to adapt these tools to the unique needs of each organization—effective project management isn’t one-size-fits-all, and your ability to tailor your approach is what sets you apart.
+My advice to women entering this industry is to complement your education with certifications that build practical, transferable skills.
+Credentials like the PMP can open doors early in your career—sometimes even more effectively than an advanced degree.
+Project management is incredibly versatile and translates across sectors, whether you’re working within Lean, Lean Six Sigma, Agile, or hybrid environments.
+For me, earning my Lean Six Sigma Black Belt was a true turning point, and I’m now exploring Agile certification to broaden my toolkit even further.

 What values are most important to you in your work and personal life?

 The values most important to me—both in my work and personal life—are impact, integrity, and compassion.
 I’m deeply passionate about education, the environment, and advancing causes that create lasting change.
-Cancer research holds a special place in my heart; my daughter’s life was saved because of research funded by organizations like the Candlelighters Childhood Cancer Foundation, and I remain a strong advocate for blood donation and continued medical advancement.
+Cancer research holds a special place in my heart as my daughter’s life was saved because of funded childhood cancer research and remain a strong advocate for blood donation and continued medical advancement.
 In everything I do, I strive to make a meaningful difference and support work that leaves the world better than we found it.